One-year volunteer: German Empire

-When the Imperial German Army was created One-year volunteers were established for the contingents and integrated troops from all German states.
-The One-year volunteer status was denoted by twisted wool piping in the respective state colours around the shoulder boards; with cavalry units alternatively having the piping around their shoulder knots, the upper part of epaulettes or the strap of shoulder scales.

-One-year volunteers also existed in the Imperial German Navy, their status shown by a down-turned double chevron in the national colours black, silver (instead of white) and red on the left shoulder sleeve.
+The one-year volunteer status was denoted by twisted wool piping in the respective state colours around the shoulder boards; with cavalry units alternatively having the piping around their shoulder knots, the upper part of epaulettes or the strap of shoulder scales.
+In the navy their status shown by a down-turned double chevron in the national colours black, silver (instead of white) and red on the left shoulder sleeve.